lizmat/App-Ecosystems/README.md

 DESCRIPTION
 ===========

-App::Ecosystems provides an interactive shell for interrogating and inspecting the Raku module ecosystem.
+App::Ecosystems provides an interactive shell for interrogating and inspecting the Raku module ecosystem, providing an interactive interface to the API provided by the [`Ecosystem`](https://raku.land/zef:lizmat/Ecosystem) module.

 This shell is both provided as an exported `ecosystems` subroutine, as well as a command-line script called `ecosystems`.

 COMMANDS
 ========